 Do you own farmland?
 If so, congratulations!
-We outline below why farmland is so valuable and why if you own some, you should hang on to it!
+We outline below why farmland is so valuable and why if you own some, you should hang onto it.
 However, if you want your farmland to perform like an investment, you need to manage it like an investment.
-Fortunately, Tillable makes it easier than ever to earn fair market rent for your farmland and help make sure your asset is being well taken care of.
+Fortunately, Tillable makes it easier than ever to earn fair market rent for your farmland and ensure your asset is being well taken care of.

 Farmland’s Historical Performance